222huan/py4SAIL/README.md

 # py4SAIL
 The original 4SAIL is based on FORTRAN, which can be found in http://teledetection.ipgp.jussieu.fr/prosail/

-Hector Nieto translated the FORTRAN code into PYTHON code, which is the pypro4sail (https://github.com/hectornieto/pypro4sail)
+Hector Nieto translated the FORTRAN code into PYTHON code, which is the pypro4sail (https://github.com/hectornieto/pypro4sail).
+Thanks to the authors for their hard work and dedication.

 This project is a modification of pypro4sail, because I have found some inconformity between these two versions of the code, and the results of pypro4sail can't fully agree with the simalations displayed in some papers listed below: